jessezalasky/jessezalasky.github.io/_projects/bay-alarm.md

 ## No More Mixed Signals

+### Defining User Intent

 I developed content and designed a simple navigation experience for Bay Alarm that solved one of their site's biggest problems - **intent**.
 Bay Alarm works with residential and commercial customers.
 When I started working with them, their existing website lacked a clear intent.
 Content was sort of all over the place.
 Site visitors had a hard time finding answers to their questions.

 <img src="{{ site.baseurl }}assets/img/bayalarm4.jpg" alt="bay alarm nav">

 This revamped navigation meant users could quickly find the products and services they need.
+Match that with killer landing page copy and you get a high-performing website that converts a lot of visitors.
 Homeowner?
 You know exactly where to look for security cameras.
 Own a warehouse?
-You can find info on commercial security access with one click.
+You can find info on commercial access control with one click.

 The new sitemap also helped with SEO by giving search engines very clear signals about page content.